jonathanlocke/jonathanlocke.github.io/published/broadcaster.md

 This design yields a lots of flexibility as well as clean, simple error handling with very little code.

 A class can implement the *Repeater* interface in two ways.
 It can extend *BaseRepeater* (as above) or it can implement *RepeaterMixin* if it already has a base class.
-For more details on how mixins work in KivaKit, see [*how KivaKit adds mixins to Java.*](../published/mixins.md)
+For more details on how mixins work in KivaKit, see [*How KivaKit adds mixins to Java.*](../published/mixins.md)

 The ability to arbitrarily chain messages, particularly messages that represent some kind of warning or problem, greatly increases component flexibility: